The Doodlebops: Season 3 (2007)

+Telecast and home media

-Starting its TV airing run in 2005, the series premiered on the CBC in Canada in the Kids' CBC morning program schedule.
+Beginning its televised airing run in 2005, the series premiered on the CBC in Canada in the Kids' CBC morning program schedule.
 Cookie Jar classified the Doodlebops as their flagship franchise, following their rebranding from the Montreal-based CINAR.

-On April 1, 2005, Cookie Jar pre-sold the US broadcast rights to the series to Disney Channel, and the series would premiere on the Playhouse Disney block on April 11, 2005.
+On April 1, 2005, Cookie Jar pre-sold the US broadcast rights to the series to Disney Channel, and the series would premiere on the preschool-aimed Playhouse Disney block on April 11, 2005.
 After its removal from Disney Channel on January 2, 2009, the series would later re-air on CBS's Cookie Jar TV block from 2011 to 2013, and on This TV's Cookie Jar Toons block around the same time.
-In 2016, the show returned to Starz.
+In 2016, the series aired on Starz until a few years later, but the series returned to linear US television.

-In foreign countries, the show has been professionally dubbed into Irish and is broadcast as part of the children's afternoon package Cúla 4 on the Irish-language television station TG4 (including the songs).
+In foreign countries, the series has been effectively dubbed into Irish Gaelic and is broadcast as part of the children's lunchtime package Cúla 4 on the Gaelic-language television station TG4 (including the songs).

-In April 2006, the series was pre-sold to Playhouse Disney in the United Kingdom and premiered on there on the 24th.
-UK free-TV rights were acquired by GMTV, and in January 2007 the series was pre-sold to other Playhouse Disney networks across the world including Australia, Italy, Latin America, among others.
+In April 2006, the series was pre-sold to Playhouse Disney in the United Kingdom and premiered on there on the 24th day.
+British free-TV rights were acquired by ITV's GMTV, and in January 2007 the series was pre-sold to other Playhouse Disney networks all over the world including Australia, Italy, Latin America, among others.
 The series was also pre-sold to Nickelodeon Junior in France, and VRAK TV in the French-language Canada.

-Home Media

-Between 2006 and 2007, Lionsgate Home Entertainment released four DVD volumes of the show.
+Between 2006 and 2007, Lionsgate Home Entertainment released four DVD volumes of the series.

-As of 2022, the show is now streaming on Tubi.
+As of 2022, the series is now streaming on Tubi.